xfbs-blog/tracing-linux-macos/tracing-linux-macos.md

 }
 ```

-For convenience, we can also use a small `Makefile` to build things, which is really simple at this point since this program can be built with all default actions.
+For convenience, here’s a minimal `Makefile` to build this program.

 ###### File Makefile, lines 0–2: